Newtown High School of the Performing Arts

 • You will not need to prepare any material for the Vocal Audition as you will be taught a song and perform it in small groups and/or individually.

-Instrumental Auditions - Woodwind, Brass and Strings including Guitars
+Instrumental Auditions-Woodwind, Brass and Strings including Guitars

 • You are required to prepare a short piece in the style of your choice.

-Please note that the number of places using keyboard/piano in ensembles are limited.
 Therefore you are encouraged to audition for voice, percussion or on another instrument.

 Percussion and Drum Kit